danpprince/video-cluster-analysis/README.md

 The distance between the query features and all other subframes could be evaluated and sorted to provide the most effective matches in descending order.
 This approach could provide a way to search for an object of interest from prior data or the current data set without a trained model.

+Developing unit tests and integrating with Github Actions would also improve the quality and consistency of the project by automatically ensuring the correctness of prior code the style of future code.